Convention to propose amendments to the United States Constitution: Aggregation strategy

 Some Article V convention proponents have proposed aggregating unrelated applications, including aggregating plenary convention and balanced budget applications, to reach the 34-state threshold necessary to call a convention.
 In 2021–2022, resolutions advocating for such an approach were introduced in Georgia, Mississippi, South Carolina, and Utah.
 Additionally, legislation was introduced in the 117th Congress to convene a convention by aggregating state applications.

 An alternative proposal is to amend the constitution to allow the states to ratify amendments asynchronously, of their own initiative.

 According to Common Cause, 28 states have called for a convention in aggregate, which means that only six additional states would trigger a convention.

 Gun control

-On June 8, 2023, Gavin Newsom proposed a 28th amendment to the constitution to address gun control, specifically by raising the minimum age to purchase firearms to 21, instituting universal background checks for firearm purchases, requiring mandatory waiting periods, and banning assault weapons.
+On June 8, 2023, Gavin Newsom proposed a 28th amendment to the constitution to address gun control (SJR-7), specifically by raising the minimum age to purchase firearms to 21, instituting universal background checks for firearm purchases, requiring mandatory waiting periods, and banning assault weapons.
 He proposed having an Article V convention to address this amendment.
 In September, the California State Legislature formally applied for an Article V convention proposing such an amendment.
+The language of the bill states that the application would become null and void if any other topic is discussed at the convention other than this one on firearms.